mayosen/finance-app/README.md

 ## Generate API

-To generate API by OpenAPI specification turn on the "generate-api" Maven profile.
+To generate API by OpenAPI specification turn on the appropriate Maven profile:
+- generate-command-service-api
+- generate-query-service-api

 Finally, do not forget to apply "Reformat Code" and "Optimize Imports" actions.